Enjoy Individualized Learning at a Fully Accredited Christian School

 COMPUTER STUDIES (TECHNOLOGY)

 In our increasingly complex and technology-driven world, students must be comfortable using computers in appropriate situations.
 Every classroom is equipped with several Internet-ready computers or tablets.
-Lessons cover the basics, such as controlling the mouse, navigating the computer and basic Internet use.
+Upper grade students often use the Google in the Classroom platform for assignments.

 Students will learn the proper purposes of the Internet and are carefully supervised in its use.
 Educational games improve Bible knowledge, as well as math, spelling and writing skills.
 They will learn keyboarding, word processing and spreadsheet programs, and create online research projects.

 Students may do presentations using PowerPoint.
-Overall, students will learn that technology can be a platform to share Jesus with the world.
+Overall, students will learn that technology can be a platform improve and amplify their work, and especially to share Jesus with the world.

 Our goal is to help each child achieve eloquence, reading independently and filled with eagerness for books and writing.
 Skills learned through language arts should be applied to daily life.
 With a passion and eagerness for reading comes love of the Word of God, The Bible.
 “For the word of God is living and powerful, and sharper than any two-edged sword, piercing even to the division of soul and spirit, and of joints and marrow, and is a discerner of the thoughts and intents of the heart” (Hebrews 4:12, NKJV).